-- Please do not make any specific statement about acceptability of a paper in your comments for transmission to the author, but advise the editor on sheet provided.
+- Please do not make any specific statement about the acceptability of a paper in your comments for transmission to the author, but advise the editor on the sheet provided.

-- In your review, please consider the following aspects on the manuscript as far as they are applicable:
+In your review, please consider the following aspects of the manuscript as far as they are applicable:

 - Appropriateness of approach or experimental design, adequacy of experimental techniques (including statistics where appropriate, need for statistical assessment).
 Methods adequately described?
 Appropriate?
 Patients studied adequately described and their condition defined?

-- Results relevant to problem posed?
+- Are results relevant to the problem posed?
 Credible?
 Well presented?

-- Soundness of conclusions and interpretation.
+- The soundness of conclusions and interpretation.
 Interpretation and conclusions warranted by the data?
 Reasonable speculation?
 Is the message clear?

 - References up to date and relevant?
 Any glaring omissions?

-- Relevance of the figures and table, clarity of legends and titles.
+- The relevance of the figures and table, clarity of legends and titles.

 - Suitability for the TP and overall recommendations.
-Appropriate for general readership or more appropriate for specialist journal?
+Appropriate for general readership or more appropriate for specialist journals?